clydemcqueen/ardusub_surftrak/lua/README.md

 PILOT_SPEED_UP	50    # Max speed up is 50 cm/s
 ~~~

-Copy [surftrak_buttons.lua](surftrak_buttons.lua) to the `/root/.config/blueos/ardupilot-manager/firmware/scripts` folder
+Copy 1 (not both!) of the scripts to the `/root/.config/blueos/ardupilot-manager/firmware/scripts` folder
 in the blueos-core Docker container on the Raspberry Pi.
 You can do this using BlueOS:
 * Turn on _Pirate mode_
 * Start the _File Browser_
 * Drill into _configs_, _ardupilot-manager_, _firmware_, _scripts_
 * Upload the script to this folder

 Reboot ArduSub to load and run the script.
-You should see "surftrak_buttons.lua running" appear very early in the boot messages.
+You should see "surftrak2.lua running" appear very early in the boot messages.

 ## Pilot Interface